 EMV smart chips.
 Visit a train station in a European city these days, and you are likely to find a bunch of American tourists trying to get their credit cards to work at the ticket kiosk.
 What they don’t know is that most unattended kiosks in Europe and some other parts of the world require an embedded smart chip.
 And until recently, no American card issuers included that feature.

 But now, several banks such as Chase, Bank of America, and Citi are now issuing cards with this feature.
 Look for this chip in products that are aimed at international travelers such as the British Airways Visa Signature Card from Chase and the Citi AAdvantage World Elite MasterCard.
-American Express has announced they will finally start issuing EMV equipped versions of The Platinum Card from American Express before the end of 2012.
+American Express has announced they will finally start issuing EMV equipped versions of select cards before the end of 2012.

 Cash advance fees.
 While most credit card users are savvy enough to avoid cash withdrawals from their credit card at home, some end up reaching for their card when they need foreign currency from an ATM.
 Don’t be one of them.
 In addition to any foreign transaction fees, you will be hit with the very high APR assessed on cash advances and withdrawals.
 And unlike purchases, there is no grace period with a cash advance, so you will be on the hook for interest payments before you even get home.